Butler vs. Georgetown Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 - Pick OU: Over (150.5)

-Butler has gone 7-3-0 against the spread, while Georgetown's ATS record this season is 4-6-0.
-In terms of going over the point total, games involving the Bulldogs are 5-5-0 and the Hoyas are 6-4-0.
-The teams average 161.3 points per game, 10.8 more points than this matchup's total.
+Butler has put together a 7-3-0 record against the spread this season, while Georgetown is 4-6-0.
+A total of five out of the Bulldogs' games this season have gone over the point total, and six of the Hoyas' games have gone over.
+The teams combine to score 161.3 points per game, 10.8 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM